Priyangshu-0221/FYP-65/README.md

 - **NLTK Lookup Errors** Ensure corpora download successfully or set `NLTK_DATA` environment variable to a writable path.
 - **Excel Export Errors** Install `openpyxl` if `to_excel()` raises an engine error.

-## Contributions & License
-- **Contributions** Fork and submit pull requests with clear descriptions and reproducible examples.
-- **License** Not specified; update this section once a license is chosen for the project.